madaster/madaster.github.io/ch/en/database-users.md

 ### Buttons - between the blue lines ###

 **USERS**
-- Add user; add a user or invite a new user.
+- Add user: add a user or invite a new user.
-- Add API token; generate an API token to invite a system as a user.
+- Add API token: generate an API token to invite a system as a user.